Do’s and don’ts of promoting your art online

-Promoting your art online can feel like a hard tasks.
-Naturally you hope people will love our work!
-But some promotion will probably be needed to get your work to be seen!
+Promoting your art online can be difficult.
+However, some promotion will probably be needed to get your work to be seen.

 Do and don’ts of promoting your art;

 Many artists upload their work once and I never see it again.
 Truth is, you probably don’t make new work every single day.
 And not everybody sees you work the first time you have shared it.

 I said it once and I will keep saying this; you can share your artwork multiple times!

 You can for example make collection posts of all your previous work or share some images that go well together.
 Uploading details or “making of” is also a great way to share again.
 You can also share across multiple platforms.
 For instance Instagram, youtube shorts, tumblr, tiktok.
 You can also share stories about the artwork such as what your inspiration was or what the difficulties were when creating the work.